Kansas City Chiefs vs. Los Angeles Rams Odds, Analysis, NFL Betting Pick

 Why the Chiefs can cover the spread

 Kansas City just won its fourth contest in a row, beating Arizona last week 26-14.
-The Chiefs took a 7-0 lead less than a minute into the game, led 20-7 at the half and cruise controlled from there.
-Unfortunately for their financial backers Kansas City declined to cover as a 16-point favorite.
+The Chiefs took a 7-0 lead less than a minute into the game, led 20-7 at the half and were in cruise control from there.
+Unfortunately for financial backers, Kansas City declined to cover as a 16-point favorite.

-The Chiefs out-gained the Cardinals 340-260 and won the turnover battle 2-0, making the key play of the game with an interception in the fourth quarter off an Arizona screen pass that led to the clinching score.
+The Chiefs outgained the Cardinals 340-260 and won the turnover battle 2-0, making the key play of the game with an interception in the fourth quarter off an Arizona screen pass that led to the clinching score.

-Kansas City has now out-gained and out-rushed three of its last four opponents.
+Kansas City has now outgained and outrushed three of its last four opponents.
 The Chiefs are also 4-1 SU and 5-0 ATS on the road this season.

-With that 9-1 mark Kansas City leads the Steelers and Patriots by two games in the battle for the best record in the AFC.
+With that 9-1 mark, Kansas City leads the Steelers and Patriots by two games in the battle for the best record in the AFC.

 Why the Rams can cover the spread

 The Rams just bounced back from their first defeat of this season two weeks ago at New Orleans to beat rival Seattle last week 36-31.

-Los Angeles spotted the Seahawks the first seven points of the game, and trailed 21-20 in the third quarter.
-But a 16-3 spurt gave the Rams a lead they would not relinquish.
+Los Angeles spotted the Seahawks the first seven points of the game and trailed 21-20 in the third quarter, but a 16-3 spurt gave the Rams a lead they would not relinquish.

 Los Angeles, as a 10-point favorite, had the spread covered with a 36-24 lead but gave up a Seattle score with just under two minutes to go.